pikapods/docs.pikapods.com/index.md

 # PikaPods Documentation
 {: .fs-9 }

-More on how to get the most out of your apps.
+Get the most out of your apps.
 {: .fs-6 .fw-300 }

 ---